Protein:

 If you can't find a picnic roast, pernil can be prepared with a pork butt or even a fresh ham.

-Prepare your seasoning by combining the Adobo and Sazon.
-Both can now be found in many supermarkets, or will be available at most any Hispanic market
+Prepare your dry spice rub by combining the Adobo and Sazon.
+Both can now be found in many supermarkets or will be available at most any Hispanic market.

 Prepare your garlic but peeling the garlic and slicing into slivers.

-Carefully peal back the skin from the roast, while still leaving one end intact.
-Puncture the meat on all sides with a sharp knife and stuff the holes with slices of garlic.
+Carefully peal back the skin from the fresh pork roast, while still leaving one end intact.
+Puncture the meat on all sides with a sharp paring knife and stuff the deep cuts with slices of garlic.

-Generously season the roast with the seasoning mix and then cover the meat with the sofrito.
-Sofrito is a sauce consisting of tomato, peppers, onion, garlic, and spices.
-You can make this from scratch, or it can typically be found in the Hispanic aisle of most supermarkets.
+Next, generously season the roast with the dry rub and then cover the meat with the sofrito.
 Be sure to work the marinade into the holes with the garlic.

-Pull the skin back up over the meat and score the skin with a very sharp knife.
+Next, pull the skin back up over the meat and score the skin and fat cap with a very sharp knife in a cross-hatch pattern.
 You want the marinade under the skin, not on it.
 Try not to cut all of the way through to the pork.
+Wipe any marinade off of the surface of the pork skin.

 Place the roast in a pan and cover with plastic wrap.
 Allow to marinate overnight in a refrigerator.